fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 :::tip overriding [system variables](templates.md#pre-defined-system-variables)

-The query string can also be used to override values of system variables.
+You can also use the query string to override the values of system variables.
 Any value passed in this way will have precedence over the default value.

 :::